What is resale or residual value?

 4. Jeep Wrangler

 Ah.
 A break from typing Toyota.
 Coming in at number four is the Jeep Wrangler.
 The infamous Americana off-road beast got a redesign for 2018.
 More features added inspired by Jeep enthusiasts.
 When you get a Wrangler, it’s not just a car.
 It’s a way of life.
 Ride around in the summer with the top off or go muddin’.
 At least you’ll be comfortable knowing it made the top ten list of vehicles that keep their value the most.
+Check out this video we did of a Jeep Aventure in Wyoming.

 5. GMC Sierra